ravi311282/interview-exercise/README.md

 ### Interview Excercise Solution - Readme

-The Listener monitors a firehose of events from the Price Source.
+The Listener monitors a fire of events from the Price Source.
 The Price Source is an async process and it required some additional state.
 Hence, the SourceImpl has some state variables.

 The Trading Strategy is the main program.